Britain's LSE seals $27 billion Refinitiv deal to create data giant

 But the deal is set to be subject to lengthy antitrust reviews in both Europe and the United States, four sources told Reuters before the deal was announced.

-In 2017 EU competition regulators blocked LSE’s attempt to merge with rival Deutsche Boerse (DB1Gn.DE), the exchanges’ fifth attempt to combine.
+In 2017 EU competition regulators blocked LSE’s attempt to merge with rival Deutsche Boerse, the exchanges’ fifth attempt to combine.

 LSE executives said they were confident this deal would make it past the regulators.